varkenvarken/shellyhtcollector2/README.md

 A ShellyHT can be configured to log temperature and humidity changes to a certain host:port using HTTP.

-A typical request will look for example like:
+The path of a typical GET request will look for example like:

 ```
 /sensorlog?hum=54&temp=23.4&id=shellyht-6A566F
 ```

-The Webserver will only accept GET request that have that exaxt format.
+The Webserver will only accept GET request that have that exact format.